netadvanced/docker-flow-proxy-letsencrypt/README.md

 `docker-flow-proxy-letsencrypt` is a `docker-flow-proxy` companion that automatically create and renew certificates for your swarm services using [letsencrypt](https://letsencrypt.org/).

 Join the #df-letsencrypt Slack channel in [DevOps20](http://slack.devops20toolkit.com/) and ping me (@nibor) if you have any questions, suggestions, or problems.

-**NOTE**: I modified this App.py to use with CloudFlare DNS challenge, will keep working and cleaning it to allow it to be used in a more generic way, maybe even with other DNS providers using the same principle....
-There a few bugs in the original version that I wish to remove: typically cleanup secrets on service removal.
-Also, the current version won't check for manual hooks properly, this is also to be added...

 ## Concept